 Registered owners of properties in Japan as of January 1 are responsible for paying property taxes for the calendar year based on assessments by local governments.
 Therefore, registered owners who sold properties to the Company were liable for property taxes for the calendar year, including the period from the date of the acquisition by the Company until the end of the year.
 The Company reimbursed sellers of properties for the equivalent amount of property taxes and included the amount in the acquisition cost of real estate.
-The amount equivalent to property taxes included in the cost of acquisition of real estate was none for the period ended July 31, 2022 and 10,716 thousand yen for the period ended January 31, 2022, respectively.
+The amount equivalent to property taxes included in the cost of acquisition of real estate were none for the period ended January 31, 2023 and July 31, 2022, respectively.